-The register of members of the Company will be closed from 19 August 2022 to 24 August 2022, both days inclusive, for the purpose of determining the shareholders' entitlement to attend and vote at the annual general meeting ("AGM") scheduled to be held on 24 August 2022.
-In order to be eligible to attend and vote at the AGM, all transfer forms accompanied by relevant share certificates must be lodged with the Company's Branch Share Registrar in Hong Kong, Tricor Investor Services Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong (which will be relocated to 17/F., Far East Finance Centre, 16 Harcourt Road, Hong Kong with effect from 15 August 2022) not later than 4:30 p.m. on 18 August 2022.
+The register of members of the Company will be closed from 14 August 2023 to 17 August 2023, both days inclusive, for the purpose of determining the shareholders' entitlement to attend and vote at the annual general meeting ("AGM") scheduled to be held on 17 August 2023.
+In order to be eligible to attend and vote at the AGM, all transfer forms accompanied by relevant share certificates must be lodged with the Company's Branch Share Registrar in Hong Kong, Tricor Investor Services Limited, at 17/F., Far East Finance Centre, 16 Harcourt Road, Hong Kong not later than 4:30 p.m. on 11 August 2023.